PavitranKartickS/Industrial-Copper-Modelling/README.md

 * Scikit-learn: A machine learning library that provides various regression and classification algorithms.
 * Matplotlib: A plotting library for creating visualizations.
 * Seaborn: A data visualization library built on top of Matplotlib.

+### Regression model details
+The copper industry deals with less complex data related to sales and pricing.
+However, this data may suffer from issues such as skewness and noisy data, which can affect the accuracy of manual predictions.
+Dealing with these challenges manually can be time-consuming and may not result in optimal pricing decisions.
+A machine learning regression model can address these issues by utilizing advanced techniques such as data normalization, outlier detection and handling, handling data in wrong format, identifying the distribution of features, and leveraging tree-based models, specifically the decision tree algorithm.

+### Classification model details
+Another area where the copper industry faces challenges is in capturing the leads.
+A lead classification model is a system for evaluating and classifying leads based on how likely they are to become a customer.
+You can use the STATUS variable with WON being considered as Success and LOST being considered as Failure and remove data points other than WON, LOST STATUS values.